local-npm/local-npm/README.md

     npm install some packages etc ...
 ```

 Running services inside of a Docker build command isn't really Docker's business.
-The friendly scenario works better in this case:
+The friendly scenario works better in this case, i.e. you run local-npm on the host machine:

 ```
 local-npm --url=http://<network host or ip>:5080